 - A complete guide: How to sell food online in India

-- Step by step guide: How to sell stationery online in India
+- Step-by-step guide: How to sell stationery online in India

 - How to sell clothes online in India: With live examples

 Let’s discuss why inventory management forms a crucial part of eCommerce supply chain management.
-It is important to know WHAT resources are needed for the product, how much is needed and by when will it be needed.
+It is important to know WHAT resources are needed for the product, how much is needed and by when will they be needed.